 While the settlement resolved long-running disputes over grazing on public lands, workers were not represented in the negotiations.

 What quickly became clear was how unevenly prepared local systems were for the scale of need.
 Organizations accustomed to supporting a handful of households were suddenly facing dozens of families at once.
-With no single institution positioned to respond across housing, labor, and social services, The West Marin Fund and the Marin Community Foundation worked closely with CLAM to convene a cross-sector working group connecting housing providers, case management organizations, legal services, health providers, employment support organizations, and county partners.
+With no single institution positioned to respond across housing, workforce, and social services, the West Marin Fund and the Marin Community Foundation worked closely with CLAM to convene a cross-sector working group connecting housing providers, case management organizations, legal services, health providers, employment support organizations, and county partners.
 The group functioned as a shared hub where information could move, gaps could surface, and decisions could be made.

 Seeing the problem

-The extent of housing insecurity in West Marin was not a surprise.
-The Marin Community Foundation, in partnership with Marin County, had already supported a comprehensive housing study, Growing Together.
-It showed that informal, ranch-based housing was not a short-term workaround, but a decades-long way people have lived in the region — often in overcrowded or substandard units.
-The study also showed that when people lose housing, it affects not just families, but the restaurants, farms, schools, and local services that depend on their work.
-By showing what was actually happening on the ground, beyond what census data captures, it clarified what was at stake.
+West Marin’s fragile housing situation was not a surprise.
+The Marin Community Foundation, in partnership with Marin County, had already supported a comprehensive housing study, Growing Together, showing that informal, ranch-based housing offered a crucial supply of affordable housing — albeit sometimes in overcrowded or substandard units.
+The study also underscored that when people lose housing, the region’s entire ecosystem faces disruption, including restaurants, farms, schools, and local services that depend on their presence.
+When the closures were eventually announced, the report’s analysis of needs allowed the community to move faster.

 Scaling under pressure